brianlu97010/Operating_System_Capstone_2025Spring/lab2/README.md

 ## Exercise 1: Reboot

 ### Using the Kernel Shell
-When you connect to the Raspberry Pi 3, you'll see the kernel shell welcome message:
+When connecting to the Raspberry Pi 3, you'll see the kernel shell welcome message:

 ```
 Welcome to OSC simple shell !!!